lt12e/OracleJava/README.txt

+Name: Laura Ann Truax
+CS username: lt12e

 Welcome.

-You have sucessfully obtained a copy of the contents in the oracle repository.
+You have successfully obtained a copy of the contents in the oracle repository.

 Now proceed with the steps outlined in the assignment description to familiarize yourself with Git.